`Interaction annealing' to determine effective quantized valence and orbital structure: an illustration with ferro-orbital order in WTe$_2$: Results

-Furthermore, our OP2(FO2) configuration gives a \textit{ferro-orbital ordering} of the dressed $\tilde{e}_{g2}^{\prime\prime}$ orbitals of W. The high-energy (Rydberg) scale of the driving force for such a ferro-orbital order thus offers a natural explanation for the experimentally observed deformation of $T_d$ lattice structure of this material below $\sim$550K of temperature~\cite{Tao_PhysRevB2020} and 6 GPa of pressure~\cite{Zhou_AIPadv2016}, since the lattice couples to the electronic charge and would therefore follow the electronic ordering.
+Furthermore, our DFT ground contains a \textit{ferro-orbital ordering} of the dressed $\tilde{e}_{g2}^{\prime\prime}$ orbitals of W. Such a ferro-orbital order of our identified OP2 structure offers a natural explanation for the experimentally observed octahedral deformation in $T_d$ lattice structure of this material below $\sim$550K of temperature~\cite{Tao_PhysRevB2020} and 6 GPa of pressure~\cite{Zhou_AIPadv2016}, since the lattice couples to the electronic charge and would follow the electronic ordering.

-Indeed, as shown in Tab.~\ref{tab:distortion_struct}, the experimental observation of octahedral lattice distortion agrees much better with simple estimation using ionic radius of $d^2$ W ion than that via $d^3$ W ion~\cite{shannon1976revised}.
-Similarly, the spin-0 structure of OP2 agrees perfectly with the experimental observation of a diamagnetic response in WTe$_2$~\cite{Yang2021}.
-These agreements with experiments confirm that the ferro-orbital ordered spin-0 picture obtained from the above adiabatic connection indeed captures the dominant short-range higher-energy correlation of WTe$_2$.
-One thus can start from this realistic structure of intermediate energy scale to investigate further lower-energy-scale physics, such as the observed weak ferroelectricity~\cite{Fei2018,Pankaj2019,Fangyuan_prepation} and transport properties~\cite{Ali2014, Soloyanov_Nat2015,Ma_Nat2019, Wang_npjcomp2019}, via methods suitable for longer-range correlation.
+For consistency with experimental observations, it is easy to verify~\cite{supplementary} that the experimental observation of octahedral lattice distortion agrees much better with simple estimation using ionic radius of $d^2$ W ion than that via $d^3$ W ion~\cite{shannon1976revised}.
+Similarly, the spin-0 structure of OP2 agrees perfectly with the experimentally observed diamagnetic response in WTe$_2$~\cite{Yang2021}.
+These agreements with experiments confirm that the ferro-orbital ordered spin-0 picture obtained from our proposed `interaction annealing' procedure indeed captures the dominant higher-energy short-range correlation of WTe$_2$.
+Such physical understandings are clearly not possible from the heavily fluctuating density matrix of the bare particles at $U=3$ eV.